Honesty is the foundation of any good relationship. It builds trust through transparency; another one of our key values.

 We have frustrated the professionals and have been equally frustrated by them at times.
 We feel a lot of this comes down to the unspoken words between the service and the service user.

-It is for this reason that we will care enough to confront our candidates.
+It is for this reason that we will care enough to challenge our candidates.
 If we feel you have a particular barrier to employment that can be addressed, we will discuss it with you sensitively and confidentially so that we can absolutely address it and support you into work, no matter how uncomfortable.
-An example of Offploy caring enough to confront is asking candidates if they actually want to secure employment.
+An example of Offploy caring enough to challenge is asking candidates if they actually want to secure employment.
 As we are not your work coach or probation officer, you can answer this question honestly in confidence.
 If employment is not what you are looking for right now, we will refer you to other great pre-work services and postpone your involvement in our programme.
 You are always welcome back when you are ready.
 This will free up a space for another candidate, ensuring we can support as many people as possible.

 This is done from a point of care and because we are all dedicated to our mission of reducing reoffending and making society safer.